sampennington/playwright-posthog/README.md

 });
 ```

-**Properties Matching**: Uses subset matching, meaning the event properties must *contain* the expected properties but can have additional properties.
+> 💡 **Properties Matching**: Uses subset matching - the event properties must *contain* the expected properties but can have additional ones.

 #### `notToHaveFiredEvent(eventName, properties?, config?)`